-"Los Angeles - The Metro-Goldwyn-Mayer studio execs who thought it would be swell fun to have a phonograph record company as a little side-line are beginning to come out of the dream, or at least the dream isn't quite as rosy as at first glance.
+Los Angeles -The Metro-Goldwyn Mayer studio execs who thought it would be swell fun to have a phonograph record company as a little side-line are beginning to come out of the dream-or at least the dream isn't quite as rosy as at first glance.
 A survey of the practical angles of starting a new disc plant revealed quickly that recording and processing machinery were very much subject to the well-known priorities situation.
+The companies now in business are supposedly pretty well fixed but production of new equipment to outfit a new plant is very doubtful in the near future.

+Contact Record Company

-The companies now in business are supposedly well fixed but production of new equipment to outfit a new plant is very doubtful in the near future.
-A Hollywood trade paper reported that MGM tops ha contacted the Allied Phonograph and Record Co. here with the view to purchasing Allied's plant and equipment but no confirmation of this was forthcoming from either MGM or Allied.
+A Hollywood trade paper reported that MGM tops had contacted the Allied Phonograph and Record Co. here with view to purchasing Allied's plant and equipment but no confirmation of this was forthcoming from either MGM or Allied.
 If and when the MGM interests overcome the obstacle of securing necessary equipment they will look into the matter of distribution and find out what it is that makes a record company's sales machine function - able distributors and their field agents.
 To create a distributing organization under present conditions that could compete with those now handling Victor, Columbia and Decca records would be a difficult and very costly enterprise.
-Tommy Dorsey, who refused to re-sign with Victor because he saw a possibility of tying up with the new MGM firm, was in San Francisco and could not be reached for comment."27
+Tommy Dorsey, who refused to re-sign with Victor because he saw a possibility of tying up with the new MGM firm, was in San Francisco and could be reached for comment.

-26 The Billboard, March 28, 1942, p.
+&lt;sup>52 The Billboard, March 28, 1942, p.
 13

+-

-27 Down Beat, March 13, 1942, p.
+&lt;sup>53 Down Beat, March 15, 1942, p.
 13

+MORE LAURELS FOR MILLER AND MONROE